dzavalishin/mqtt_udp/dox/source/index.rst

 For example, if we have **kitchen/temperature** topic, then **kitchen/temperature/$META/name** can be used to pass printable topic name, and **kitchen/temperature/$META/unit** - to send measuring unit name.

 API Reference
 =============

+MQTT/UDP is implemented in five languages, but implementations differ.
+Most complete and fast developing are Java and Python versions.
+Others follow a bit later.
+Please see `map of languages and features <https://github.com/dzavalishin/mqtt_udp/wiki/Features-and-languages-map>`_ on a project Wiki.

 .. _c-lang-api: